 Restaurants

 • Niagara on the Lake Golf Club: In summer, the patio at the golf course just can’t be beat.
 The view of Fort Niagara, and the activity on the river is excellent.
+We ate here in July, food is OK view is second to none!

 • The Stage Coach: On the corner of Queen and Regent the Stage Coach is a favourite for breakfast and a quick lunch.
 Our go-to for bacon and eggs.
+We never miss eating at the Stage coach and did not this time.

 • Silversmith Brewery: Located in an old church in Virgil, next to the GM dealer.
 The Black Lager is excellent and now available wherever you see the hammer tap.
-The Pie Plate restaurant is across the road.

 • The Exchange brewery: Located on Queen Street near the clock tower in what was once the old phone exchange.
 The brewery is a must do while you are in town.
 My favourite is The Amber Ale, also available in cans for sipping at home.

 • Garrison House: Great food and reasonable prices.
 Live music one night a week, specials every night.
-Across from Jackson Triggs winery on Hwy 55 (Mississauga Street).
+Across from Jackson Triggs winery on Hwy 55

-• Balzac’s coffeeWe used to drink Balzac’s coffee when in Niagara on the Lake, but with a Nespresso machine in the house we make our own great coffee.
-If you want to get out for a coffee and snack this is the place.
+• Balzac’s coffeeIf you want to get out for a coffee and snack this is the place.
 You can sit outside and enjoy the weather.

 • Il Gelato Di Carlotta: Our after dinner stop on Queen Street.
 Great home-made ice cream.